day8/re-com/README.md

 # re-com

-A ClojureScript library of UI components, built on top of Dan Holmsand's terrific [Reagent](http://reagent-project.github.io) which, in turn, is a layer over Facebook's trailblazing [React](http://facebook.github.io/react).
+A ClojureScript library of UI components.

+It is built on top of Dan Holmsand's terrific [Reagent](http://reagent-project.github.io) which, in turn, is a layer over Facebook's trailblazing [React](http://facebook.github.io/react).

-Just to be clear: this is all 100% ClojureScript.
-We're not wrapping jquery plugins.
-Creating components with ClojureScript and Reagent is really quite a nice process.
+Just to be clear: this library is 100% ClojureScript.
+We're not wrapping jquery plugins here.

 Re-com has: